-At this stage, the emphasis is on building a shared understanding of the issue or problem the initiative will address.
-Together, the core team looks at the existing data, explores what is working locally and nationally, and develops the foundation for the initiative's purpose, agenda, and structure.
-We recommend drafting a guiding document that defines the need and rationale for the initiative, proposed priorities, membership (current members and groups still to be engaged), basic structure for meetings and communications, and initial agreements.
+Build on a shared understanding of the issue the initiative will address.
+Together, the core team looks at existing data, explores what is working locally and nationally, and develops the foundation for the initiative's purpose, agenda, and structure.
+Drafting a guiding document that defines the need and rationale for the initiative, proposed priorities, membership (current members and groups to be engaged), basic structure for meetings/communications, and initial agreements.